We may encounter the OpenSSL “Unable to load certificate” error if we paste the cert from a browser.

 Like the prior, this should also be terminated with a new line.

-4. Then we ensure, not to save the cert text with Word.
+4. Then we ensure that the cert text is not saved with Word.
 We save it in ASCII.

-5. Similarly, we should not mix DOS and UNIX style line terminations.
+5. Also, we should not mix DOS and UNIX style line terminations.

 Here are a few steps our Support Techs employ to normalize the certificate: